I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ndis_hd_split_attributes.md

        at the beginning of the TCP header or must not split the frame.</div>
 <div> </div>

+`CurrentCapabilities`

+The current header-data split capabilities that the miniport adapter supports.
+The miniport driver
+     uses the same flags that are defined for the
+     <b>HardwareCapabilities</b> member.
+In this case, the flags are set to indicate the current capabilities
+     that depend on the current configuration settings.

 `HDSplitFlags`

 A set of flags that control the status of header-data split for a miniport adapter.
 The miniport